ClericPy/ichrome/README.md

 - In desperate need of a stable toolkit to communicate with Chrome browser (or other Blink-based browsers such as Chromium)
   - `ichrome` includes fast http & websocket connections (based on aiohttp) within an **asyncio** environment
 - Pyppeteer is awesome
-  - But I don't need so much, and the spelling of pyppeteer is confused
+  - But I don't need so much, and the spelling of 'pyppeteer' is confusing
-  - Event-driven architecture(EDA) is not always smart.
+  - Event-driven architecture (EDA) is not always ideal.
 - Selenium is slow
-  - Webdriver often comes with memory leak
+  - Webdriver often comes with memory leaks
     - PhantomJS development is suspended
-  - No native coroutine(`asyncio`) support
+  - No native coroutine (`asyncio`) support
-- Playwright comes too late
+- Playwright arrived too late
   - This may be a good choice for both `sync` and `async` usage
-    - The 1st author of `puppeteer` joined it.
+    - The original author of `puppeteer` joined the team.
-  - But its core code is based on Node.js, which is too hard to monkey-patch.
+  - But its core code is based on Node.js, which is hard to monkey-patch.

 # Features

-> As we known, **`Javascript` is the first-class citizen of the Browser world**, so learn to use it with `ichrome` frequently.
+> As we know, **`Javascript` is the first-class citizen of the Browser world**, so learn to use it frequently with `ichrome`.

-- A process daemon of Chrome instances
+- A process daemon for Chrome instances
   - **auto-restart**
   - command-line usage
   - `async` environment compatible